codewithleader/journal-app/README.md

  - Firebase signInWithEmailAndPassword

 ### Loading state
-- when clicking the login button, it is disabled while waiting for the response form the server.
+- when clicking the login button, it is disabled while waiting for the response from the server.
+- Keep authentication state on reload.

-## Commit
+#### Commit

 - Type: Feat, Fix, Refactor, Test.
 - Scope.